How to avoid the most common fall allergy triggers

 A woman stopped during outdoor walk to use nasal spray to treat pollen allergy

-As summer gives way to fall and the days get shorter, chillier, and more hectic, many of us brace for irritating fall allergy symptoms.
-In fact, from late August until the first hard frost, about 20 percent of people experience fall seasonal allergies, and the unrelenting coughing and sneezing that go with it.
+As summer gives way to fall and the days get shorter and chillier, many of us look forward to a break from seasonal allergies.
+In fact, fall allergies are often just as disruptive as spring and summer allergies.
+From late August until the first hard frost, about 20 percent of people experience fall seasonal allergies, with the coughing, sneezing, and congestion that often comes with them.

-You don’t have to spend autumn in a haze.
-If you tend to develop these bothersome symptoms each fall, you can take steps to prevent or ease your seasonal misery.
+But you don’t have to spend autumn in a haze.
+If you tend to develop these symptoms each fall, you can take steps to prevent or ease your allergies.

 Identify fall allergens

-The first step is to identify the fall allergens that trigger your itchiness, congestion, and other fall allergy symptoms.
+The first step is to identify the fall allergens that trigger your itchiness, congestion, and other symptoms.
+These may include the following factors:

-Weeds: These are some of the worst offenders.
-People can experience allergy symptoms all year long, but certain allergens are abundant at different times. "[Fall] allergies are due in a large part to ragweed and other similar weed pollens,” says Mark Schecker, MD, an allergist in Myrtle Beach, South Carolina.
+Weeds: People can experience allergy symptoms all year long, but certain allergens are abundant at different times.
+"Fall allergies are due in a large part to ragweed and other similar weed pollens,” says Mark Schecker, MD, an allergist with Coastal Carolina Allergy and Asthma Associates in Myrtle Beach, South Carolina.

-As many as 23 million Americans have seasonal allergic rhinitis, or “hay fever,” which may be triggered by ragweed pollen.
+More than a quarter of U.S. adults have seasonal allergic rhinitis, or “hay fever,” which may be triggered by ragweed pollen.
 This fine dust can be released by 17 different types of ragweed and is carried by wind, meaning that every breath you take could trigger a reaction.
-Ragweed grows from August to November, peaking in the middle of September.
+Ragweed generally grows from August to November, peaking in the middle of September.

-Less common weeds like goldenrod, curly dock, lamb’s quarters, pigweed, sheep sorrel, and sagebrush can also set off seasonal allergy symptoms.
+Other common weeds like goldenrod, burning bush, cocklebur, lamb’s quarters, pigweed, mugwort, Russian thistle, and sagebrush can also set off seasonal allergy symptoms.

-Mold: This fungus is another leading allergy trigger.
+Mold: These fungal growths are another leading allergy trigger.
 Mold can lurk in bathrooms, air vents, garbage cans, and other parts of your home, triggering allergy symptoms any time of the year.
 But outdoor mold spores, which spread through the air, are especially plentiful during the fall.

-Spores set up shop in piles of leaves, foliage-filled gutters, and other damp areas that provide the food, air, temperature, and water they need to grow.
+Spores are often found in piles of leaves, foliage-filled gutters, and other damp areas that provide the food, air, temperature, and water they need to grow.
 Mold is often thought to be a warm-weather allergen, but in some places, mold spores don’t reach their peak until October.
 They can spread not only when it’s humid but also when it’s dry and windy.
 Mold allergy symptoms include nasal congestion, irritated eyes, and coughing.

 Talk to your healthcare provider (HCP) if you’re unsure of what’s causing your seasonal allergy symptoms.
 There are tests, such as allergy skin testing, which can help identify the sources of your discomfort.